Sin categoría

-Start segmenting your customers with this Free template
+Start segmenting your customers with this free template

 Simple words for a complex subject.
 Everyone takes it for granted that we segment our customers and that thanks to this we obtain additional benefits, but we know that day-to-day life is complicated and overwhelming.
 In this article we would like to explain the basics of customer segmentation and, above all, its main applications.